Who is Alliance Trust Savings?

 Who is Alliance Trust Savings expensive for?

 Those with smaller pots are likely to pay quite a bit over the odds with Alliance Trust Savings.
-For example, a £10,000 stocks and shares Isa is likely to be cheaper, with brokers charging a percentage based fee.
+For example, a £10,000 stocks and shares Isa is likely to be cheaper with brokers that charge a percentage based fee.

 Dealing commission, at £9.99, is a little on the steep side, although it does offer a discount if you are a client for more than five years.